Ghasak/PythonProgrammingforFinance/Projectfiles/README_P13.md

-# Machine learning
+# Testing trading strategies with Quantopian Introduction
-## - Python Programming for Finance p.
-12
+## - Python Programming for Finance p.13

-Hello and welcome to part 12 of the Python for Finance tutorial series.
-In the previous tutorial we covered how to take our data and create features and labels out of it, which we can then feed through a machine learning algorithm with the hope that it will learn to map relationships of existing price changes to future price changes for a company.
+Hello and welcome to part 13 of the Python for Finance tutorial series.
+In this tutorial, we're going to begin talking about strategy back-testing.
+The field of back testing, and the requirements to do it right are pretty massive.
+Basically, what's required for us is to create a system that will take historical pricing data and simulate trading in that environment, and then gives us the results.
+That might sound simple, but, in order to analyze the strategy, we need to be tracking a bunch of metrics like what we sold, when, how often we trade, what our Beta and Alpha is, along with other metrics like drawdown, Sharpe Ratio, Volatility, leverage, and a bunch more.
+Along with that, we generally want to be able to visualize all of this.
+So, we can either write all of this ourselves, or we can use a platform to help us with that...